cloudevents/spec/spec.md

-To this end, the specification will include common metadata attributes of an event that facilitate interoperability, where the event does not contain any details about the consumer or transport that might be use to send the event.
+To this end, the specification will include common metadata attributes of an event that facilitate interoperability, where the event does not contain any details about the consumer or transport that might be used to send the event.

 ## Non-Goals
 The following will not be part of the specification: